 Q: Can you treat hemorrhoids at home?

-A: While over-the-counter medications may relieve external hemorrhoid symptoms, such as pain and itching, internal hemorrhoids and persistent external hemorrhoids may require the attention of a colorectal specialist.
+A: You can definitely find some medications when you search best hemorrhoid treatment cream online.
+While over-the-counter medications may relieve external hemorrhoid symptoms, such as pain and itching, internal hemorrhoids and persistent external hemorrhoids may require the attention of a colorectal specialist.
 Topical ointments often have steroids and extended use may actually worsen the condition.

 Q: Are there different types of hemorrhoids?

 A: There are two general types of hemorrhoids, internal and external.
 Internal hemorrhoids occur within the lining of the anus.
 They may not always cause pain, but throbbing, bleeding, or itching during a bowel movement may be indications of their presence.
 External hemorrhoids are visible bumps on the outside of the anus.
 The bumps are a result of swollen veins filled with blood, and they may cause the exterior part of the anus to become raw or itchy.

 Q: How are hemorrhoids diagnosed?

 A: External hemorrhoids can be diagnosed with a visual and rectal examination.
 To determine the presence of internal hemorrhoids, an anoscope may be utilized.
 If your hemorrhoids don’t clear up within a week, you may need professional assistance from a hemorrhoid specialist in Los Angeles.
 Rectal bleeding and pain indicate more severe cases, which should be promptly examined by a doctor.

 Q: Is surgery for hemorrhoids ever necessary?